junxit/us-congress-bills-112/metadata.md

 - 2012-01-24 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committees on Natural Resources, and the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2012-01-24 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committees on Natural Resources, and the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2012-01-24 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committees on Natural Resources, and the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2012-01-25 — Referred to the Subcommittee on Highways and Transit.
+- 2012-01-31 — Referred to the Subcommittee on National Parks, Forests and Public Lands.
+- 2012-02-29 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2012-02-29 — Considered under suspension of the rules. (consideration: CR H1079-1085)
+- 2012-02-29 — DEBATE - The House proceeded with forty minutes of debate on S. 1134.
+- 2012-02-29 — Mr. Petri moved to suspend the rules and pass the bill.
+- 2012-03-01 — Considered as unfinished business. (consideration: CR H1113)
+- 2012-03-01 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-03-01 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 339 - 80 (Roll no. 93). (text: CR 3/1/2012 H1079-1080)
+- 2012-03-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 339 - 80 (Roll no. 93).(text: CR 3/1/2012 H1079-1080)
+- 2012-03-06 — Presented to President.
+- 2012-03-06 — Presented to President.
+- 2012-03-14 — Became Public Law No: 112-100.
+- 2012-03-14 — Became Public Law No: 112-100.
+- 2012-03-14 — Signed by President.
+- 2012-03-14 — Signed by President.